pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

           yield item
       yield None # if the response did not match return empty
 ```

+knowing that 404 is the **not found page** code, everytime the web crawler hits a page and response 404 then a row will be added to the csv report. modify this list as requested.

 ### running the crawler
 so running the crawler is really simple